nvsnkv/flow2/docs/expenses_tracking.md

 Transactions can be inserted using `accountant add` command, edited using `accountant update` and deleted by `accountant delete` command.
 Please refer to help screens for each of the commands for additional details.

+`accountant edit` would be useful if you need to retrive the data from database and update it in one pass.
+Basically it's a combination of `list` and `update` commands.

 ### Transfers
 Flow automatically detects various occurences of money transfers between accounts.
 That allows to exclude them from list of really valuable transactions and simplify analysis.